StatBiomed/sbms-server/Jupyterlab.md

    c.NotebookApp.port = PORT
    ```

-  Replace PORT by any integer number between 8001 and 9999.
+  Replace `PORT` by any integer number between 8001 and 9999.

+  Also, replace `$HOME` to the aboslute path of your own HOME directory:
+  `/home/YOUR_USER_NAME`

 ## Lauch and Connect
 * **On server**, from any folder Now Launch : `jupyter lab` in conda base